-Preheat oven to 190 Celsius/ 170 Fan/ Gas 5.
+Meanwhile preheat your oven to 170 Fan/ 190 Celsius/ 374 Fahrenheit/ Gas 5.
 Grease your pie dish.

-Lift the pastry by draping it around your roller and carefully place it on top of your pie dish.
-Using a little ball of the pastry excess nipped off at the edges, gently push the case into the pie dish.Don't worry if some pastry breaks as you lift it up just gently press it into the case and squish the pastry back together.
+Lift the pastry by draping it around your rolling pin and carefully place it on top of your pie dish.
+Press the pastry down into the pan and sides.Don't worry if some pastry breaks as it can easily be pressed back together.

 Take a piece of greaseproof paper slightly larger than your pie dish diameter and scrunch it up.
-Press this into the pie dish.Pour in your baking beans.
+Press the paper into the pie dish covering the pastry.Pour in your baking beans or dried beans, etc.